IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

     ```
     As you can see, we now have 2 pods that run the WordPress frontend.

-    > **Note:** If you are a free tier user, we recommend you only scale up to 2 pods since free tier users have very limited resources.
+    > **Note:** If you are a free tier user, we recommend you only scale up to 10 pods since free tier users have limited resources.
     >
-    > **Note:** We do not recommend you to scale up MySQL unless you know how to separate the InnoDB data for each MySQL pods.
+    > **Note:** We do not recommend you to scale up MySQL unless you know how to separate the InnoDB data for each MySQL pod.

 ## Troubleshooting